 Next, you will want to carve the inside of the goatee, while still preserving the hourglass shape in the center.
 To accomplish this, start in the middle of the diamond shape, right below where your soul patch would end.

-Use the width of you electric trimmer to shave in a downward and outward diagonal motion until you almost reach your jaw line.
-Be careful not to accidentally shave off the thin flanks on either side of your goatee.
+Use the width of your electric trimmer to shave in a downward and outward diagonal motion until you almost reach your jawline.
+Be careful not to shave off the thin flanks on either side of your goatee by accident.

 The bottom of the goatee is very thin, so make sure you shave in fine and even strokes for a distinctive and symmetrical look.